 DECEMBER 2019: Dmitriy Zhukov successfully defended his thesis.
+Dr Zhukov has accepted a position at Chromologic.

 AUGUST 2019: Nathan Schoepp was awarded the Baxter Young Investigator Award, which is given for outstanding research work that aligns with Baxter’s mission of saving and sustaining patients’ lives.